SKNZ/Serialize/README.md

 	- pop up to say that a new server version is available (only support one server provider for easiness sakes
 - map of all users
 - edit server properties
+- edit users inventory
 - run commands directly
 - see console output (live ajax communication, websocket ? <3)
+- user management/file management ?
+- about menu
+- configuration of the application
+	- what notifications to receive
+		- on player connect/disconnect, on mod connect/disconnect
+	- on server shutdown

 GUI:
 - Regroup features in a side menu (that we could hide/show as necessary)